Scifabric/pybossa/doc/api.rst

 The object link will have a tag **rel** equal to **self**, while the parent objects will be tagged with **parent**.
-The **title** field is used to specify the type of the object: task, taskrun or app.
+The **title** field is used to specify the type of the object: task, taskrun or project.

-Apps will not have a **links** field, because these objects do not have parents.
+Projects will not have a **links** field, because these objects do not have parents.

-Tasks will have only one parent: the associated project (application).
+Tasks will have only one parent: the associated project.

-Task Runs will have only two parents: the associated task and associated app.
+Task Runs will have only two parents: the associated task and associated project.

 .. _`Hypermedia as the Engine of Application State`: http://en.wikipedia.org/wiki/HATEOAS